 Using Concurrent MCC Compacts to Advance Regional Economic Integration

-Concurrent compacts would allow MCC to complement its proven country-focused model with the ability to develop regionally oriented investments.
-MCC will be able to simultaneously research and work with multiple eligible countries in a region to identify, negotiate, and eventually fund investments that would have a positive economic impact for each country involved as well as the region.
-By making coordinated investments across multiple countries to expand existing infrastructure, MCC will be able to help partners work together to build and grow regional markets, facilitate trade, and foster greater impact through economies of scale.
+Concurrent compacts would allow MCC to complement its proven country-focused model with the ability to develop regionally-oriented programs.
+MCC will be able to simultaneously research and work with multiple eligible countries in a region to identify, negotiate, and eventually fund compacts that would have a positive economic impact for each country involved as well as the region.
+By coordinating compacts across multiple countries to expand existing infrastructure, MCC will be able to help partners work together to build and grow regional markets, facilitate trade, and foster greater impact through economies of scale.
 This, in turn, will help generate new business and market opportunities for U.S. and other companies by making it cheaper, easier, and faster for businesses to get their products to new, emerging regional markets.

 At present, MCC has the authority to sign and implement only one compact at a time with any given partner country.
-As a result, MCC cannot move forward on multi-country investments to advance regional economic integration.
-This is especially true in places where MCC is heavily invested, such as Africa—with its 54 countries, no economies of scale—and in sectors such as infrastructure, where MCC has invested 70 percent of its more than $11 billion dollar portfolio.
+As a result, MCC cannot effectively move forward on multi-country programs to advance regional economic integration.
+This is especially true in places where MCC is heavily engaged, such as Africa, and in sectors such as infrastructure, which accounts for 70 percent of MCC’s more than $11 billion dollar portfolio.
 For instance, in December 2015, MCC selected Côte d’Ivoire as eligible to develop a compact.
 Several existing MCC compact partners are neighbors of Côte d’Ivoire, including Burkina Faso, Ghana, and Liberia.
 The ability to sign concurrent compacts would enable MCC to improve trade and investment between and among these MCC partner countries by promoting cross-border engagement, and thereby economic growth.

-- Transparent process for selecting the best-governed poor countries.
-Selection of regional investments would be based upon the existing country selection system; countries selected by the Board as eligible for bilateral compacts would also be eligible for regional investments.
+- Transparent process for selecting the best-governed, poor countries.
+Selection of regional programs would be based upon the existing country selection system; countries selected by the Board as eligible for bilateral compacts would also be eligible for regional programs.

-- Use of economic analysis to choose investments.
-Regional investments would be selected based on economic analysis of project returns.
+- Use of economic analysis to choose projects.
+Regional projects would be selected based on economic analysis of project returns.
 The preliminary economic rates of return (ERRs) will need to show returns above MCC’s hurdle rate, five-year timeline feasibility, manageable environmental and social risks, implementation of policy and institutional reforms, private sector engagement, and sustainability.

 - Commitment to suspend or terminate investments when appropriate.
-MCC recognizes that one of the risks inherent in regional investments is that one or more of the countries involved in the partnership may not perform well or may suffer governance declines inconsistent with continued MCC engagement.
-MCC is committed to suspend or terminate regional investments as appropriate, just as it is with bilateral investments.
+MCC recognizes that one of the risks inherent in regional projects is that one or more of the countries involved in the partnership may not perform well or may suffer governance declines inconsistent with continued MCC engagement.
+MCC is committed to suspend or terminate regional programs as appropriate,consistent with bilateral programs.

 The text of the proposed statutory change is as follows: